-Studies show that holidays, especially Valentine’s Day, lead to a huge spike in feelings of loneliness, unhappiness and depression.
-We are bombarded with advertisements and messages showing an idealized version of happiness, romance and love, and this creates feelings of inadequacy and loneliness in many people.
+Dealing with sadness and depression is hard enough throughout the year, but holidays tend to worsen the feelings.
+Studies show that holidays, especially Valentine’s Day, lead to a huge spike in feelings of loneliness, unhappiness, and depression.
+We are bombarded with advertisements and messages showing an idealized version of happiness, romance, and love.
+However, for those who long for a meaningful relationship, this creates feelings of inadequacy and loneliness in many.

 Humans are social animals.
 Research shows that people with a stronger social support network are happier, recover more quickly from surgery and disease, and are at lower risk for depression.